Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

 The fourteen-stimulus survey established that amplitude and recovery kinetics encode stimulus identity.
-We next quantify how much information can be decoded from a single modality.
-White visible light serves as the model stimulus because intensity, timing, and spatial pattern are all independently programmable.
+We next tested whether calibrated response amplitude could encode stimulus intensity within a single controlled modality.
+White visible light served as the model stimulus because intensity, timing, and spatial pattern were independently programmable.
 The experimental setups for both morphologies are shown in Fig.~\ref{fig:static_setup_calibration_decoding}A,B. All optical experiments in this and the following two subsections were conducted over approximately eight months of continuous platform operation.

 Morphology-specific calibration is required for reliable intensity inference.
 Morphology selection alters the usable operating range, not only physical geometry.
 We fit the steady-state bioelectrical response of each morphology with a Hill function.
 Morphology-specific calibration curves are shown in Fig.~\ref{fig:static_setup_calibration_decoding}D,E. For MINDTube, the median fit across 15 independent experiments was